ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * public key - a RSA compatible public key encoded as X.509 DER encoding (BER decoding) format
   * private key - a RSA compatible encoded as "SubjectPublicKeyInfo" PKCS #1 format.
   * signature key - a key defined or referenced from within a signature (see JSON Signatures).
-  * key - a binary value key or passphase used as input into encrypt / decrypt routines which may pre-pass through hash / hmac algorithms before being utilized.
+  * key - a binary value key or passphrase used as input into encrypt / decrypt routines which may pre-pass through hash / hmac algorithms before being utilized.
   * IV - the initialization vector for an encryption / decryption algorithm, always 16 bytes long.
-  * passhrase - a cryptographically generated string using limited subset of the visible ASCII characters, or a user input passphrase.
+  * passphrase - a cryptographically generated string using limited subset of the visible ASCII characters, or a user input passphrase.
 Each character in a passphrase is given a security strength of 5 bits.
-Thus a passphrase input into a "SHA1" algorithm should contain a minimal "(20 x 8) / 5 = 32" characters; a passhrase used for AES should contain a minimal "(32 x 8) / 5 = 52" characters; a passphrased used for IV calculation should contain a minimal "(16 x 8) / 5 = 26" characters;
+Thus a passphrase input into a "SHA1" algorithm should contain a minimal "(20 x 8) / 5 = 32" characters; a passhrase used for AES should contain a minimal "(32 x 8) / 5 = 52" characters; a passphrase used for IV calculation should contain a minimal "(16 x 8) / 5 = 26" characters;
   * salt - binary cryptographically random data
   * salt string - passphrase compatible cryptographically random data